denoland/deno/docs/standard_library.md

 [`lib.deno.unstable.d.ts`](https://github.com/denoland/deno/blob/master/cli/js/lib.deno.unstable.d.ts)
 declaration.

 This problem should be fixed in the near future.
-Please also note that while the std library is currently considered unstable, the `--unstable` flag is only required when using the std library if the std module itself uses an unstable Deno runtime API.
+Feel free to omit the flag if the particular modules you depend on compile successfully without it.